-The township of Cornwall adjoins next; - in the front is the town, of a mile square, lying in a commodious bay of the river, and watered by a small rivulet which runs through the town.
+The township of Cornwall adjoins next;-in the front is the town, of a mile square, lying in a commodious bay of the river, and watered by a small rivulet which runs through the town.
 Two branches of the river aux Raisins pass through the lands of this township; and in the front thereof are the Isles aux mille Roches, et des Chenaux Ecartées; Grand Isle St. Regis lying in front of the town.
 In the rear of this township is the township of Roxburgh.

-The township of Osnabruck lies above Cornwall; the river aux Raisins rises here in several branches; it has two other streams which run into St. Lawrence in front, off which lies the Isle au Longue Sault, Isle de trois Chenaux Ecartées, Isles au Diable, et Isle au Chat.
+The township of Osnabruck lies above Cornwall; the river aux Raisins rises here in several branches; it has two other streams which run into the St. Lawrence in front, off which lies the Isle au Longue Sault, Isle de trois Chenaux Ecartées, Isles au Diable, et Isle au Chat.

-The Rapid, called the Long Sault, lies in front of this township; the boats in going up keep the north shore, in a great measure to avoid the rapidity of the current; but, in descending, they universally pass between the islands and the south shore, that being the largest, deepest, and altogether the safest passage.
-The inhabitants of late years nave taken down their grain with safety, on rafts, to the Montreal markets.
+The Rapid, called the Long Sault, lies in front of this township; the boats in going up keep the north shore, in great measure, because the south shore is not settled; but in descending, they universally pass between the islands and the south shore, that being the largest, deepest, and altogether the safest passage.
+The inhabitants of late years have taken down their grain with safety, on rafts, to the Montreal markets.

-Many people think that the lumber trade is carried on with more safety down these rapids, then by those which pass Chambly from lake Champlain; it being a frequent observation at Quebec, that the rafts from the Upper St. Lawrence are less ragged than those which come from lake Champlain.
+Many people think that the lumber trade is carried on with more safety down these rapids, than by those which pass Chambly from lake Champlain; it being a frequent observation at Quebec, that the rafts from the Upper St. Lawrence, are less ragged than those which come from lake Champlain.
 There is, however, some little additional risk to the rafts from Upper Canada, by reason of having to pass the small lakes St. Francis and St. Louis; all broad waters being more or less against the rafting trade.
 But as the lake St. Pierre, which is larger than either St. Francis or St. Louis, must be passed, whether from lake Champlain, or the Upper St. Lawrence, there is no doubt but the lumber trade will find its way down the St. Lawrence.
 Some settlers have already made the attempt, even from the head of the Bay of Quinté; and when the produce of that very fertile country shall be exported for the Montreal or foreign markets, the raft will answer a double purpose; it requires but few hands to manage it; and grain, or pot-ash, may be carried as dry as in any other way.

 The township of Williamsburgh is next above Osnabruck; it has but few streams.
-There are nt all silelie ris, er, ite hip n a y a wo reof aux t of rneral nto au ées, tof orth r of some islands in its front; among the rest, Isle au rapid Plat, the west end of which lies also in front of Matilda, the next township.
+There are some islands in its front; among the rest, Isle au rapid Plat, the west end of which lies also in front of Matilda, the next township.
 In the front is Point aux Pins, and Point Iroquois; the latter of which has the advantage in a great measure of commanding the passage up and down the St. Lawrence.
 A few islands lie in the front of this township, and a peninsula, which is insulated at high water.